pmigxl/OG-SEED-SKWAD/Demo1/README.md

-**Computer Vision:** *Alexis Capitano*
+**Computer Vision:** *Alexis Capitano* Updated_CompVisionI2C

 - [x] Detect Aruco marker with camera
 - [x] Calculate angle between marker and center of camera
 - [x] Provide angle output and detection status to the LCD

+To use this program, run the code on the raspberry pi with the LCD plugged in and present an aruco marker to the camera.
+Angle detection and LCD display should follow.
 **Localization:** *Preston Miglaw*

 - [x] Detect position of the encoder